 Currently we are trying to roll out a new version of the WordPress Custom Fields plugin that is compatible with WordPress 2.8.
 As many of you are aware because the call was changed in WordPress this involves quite a bit of programming.
 I will keep readers informed the progress during November via the blog.

 There are a number of substantial innovative improvements that Antonie and I have in mind for up-and-coming releases of the products in the next coming months and once again I will keep readers posted as we finalise what will be included in the new releases.
-You are invited to e-mail me at email@example.com with your suggestions.
+You are invited to submit a ticket with your suggestions.
 For those of you who are unaware, we do and take custom development for those clients who have specific needs.
 This work of course is charged at it and agreed at an agreed hourly rate between you the customer and us.
 Once again please don’t hesitate to submit requests.
 Depending on the size of the project and the time involved, we are very competitive in this area and the costs of development work may not be as expensive as you might think.
 It provides a quick and affordable solution for your business’ specific needs.

 Last week we noticed an increase in the sales of the Shopping Cart plugin with the release of the new version which was quite positive, however, we would like to ask all of our customers to support us by way of word of mouth and tell others about our products.
 The new version of our WordPress e-Commerce solution really is rocking good!